-Why?
-Because particularly in junk-food saturated American culture, “a lot of people have grown up with really big portion sizes, and that's what they're comfortable seeing," says Emily O'Neil, MPH, RD, weight loss coach at the Austin Diagnostic Clinic in Austin, Texas.
+"A lot of people have grown up with really big serving sizes, and that's what they're comfortable seeing," says Emily O'Neil, RDN, LDN, a weight loss coach at the Austin Diagnostic Clinic in Austin, Texas.

-A quick note before we dig in: Know that there’s a difference between portion size and serving size.
+The key to managing portion control is knowing the difference between portion size and serving size.
 Portion size is what you actually eat at a sitting, while serving size corresponds to a nutrition label measurement.
-(If you’re counting calories, it’s important to pay attention to both numbers in order to get an accurate idea of how much you're consuming.)
+It's important to pay attention to both numbers in order to get an accurate idea of how much you're consuming.